AlexMercedCoder/petadoptionapp/README.md

 - After further inspection of the API documentation I figured out how to search by location.
 Still trying to figure out a way to make the listing photos to work without the photoless entries causing an error.

+- solved photo problem, instead of testing whether the first photo item existed I just checked the length of the photos array and only attempted to grab a photo if the arrays size was greater than 0.

 <!-- Image Tag: ![alt text](image.jpg) -->
 <!-- Link Tag: [title](https://www.example.com) -->